NetherlandsForensicInstitute/lr-benchmark/README.md

 If `refnorm` is specified in the `lrbenchmark.yaml` file, the scores of the measurement pairs will be transformed using reference normalization.
-This reference normalization will be either performed using a separate refnorm dataset (when `refnorm.size` is defined).
+This reference normalization will be either performed using a separate refnorm dataset (when `refnorm.split_type` is `simple`).
 This dataset has a set of unique sources that do not occur in the training or validation sets.
 An example: the dataset contains source ids `a`, `b` and `z`, the refnorm source ids are `c` and `d`, and the selected measurement pair has a measurement 1 with source `a` and a measurement 2 with source `b`.
 When performing reference normalization all measurements with source id `c` or `d` will be compared with both measurements in the measurement pair.

-If the `refnorm.refnorm_size` is not defined, the normalization will be done with the Leave-One-Out method.
+If the `refnorm.split_type` is `leave_one_out`, the normalization will be done with the Leave-One-Out method.
 This means that for each measurement pair in the dataset, the rest of the dataset will be acting as refnorm set.
 For each measurement in the selected measurement pair, only the measurements in the left-over dataset will be used which have source ids that are not in the selected measurement pair.